 Next, it was on to Milan, where da Vinci painted for the duke Ludovico Sforza.
 While in this city known for its fashion, the artist created his most famous work, The Last Supper, in the convent Santa Maria delle Grazie.
 While little of the original remains today, despite attempts at restoration, visitors can still see what remains of the impressive work.

 Following more than a decade in Milan, da Vinci spent a bit more time in Venice and Florence before being invited to France by the king in 1516.
-While 64 at the time, da Vinci continued to work until his death in 1519, when he died in Amboise, where you can stay during our Biking and Cooking in the Loire Valley trip.
+While 64 at the time, da Vinci continued to work until his death in 1519, when he died in Amboise, where you can stay during our Biking through the Loire Valley food and wine tour.

 While our cooking vacations are naturally focused on the food and local producers of an area, you’ll be doing more than eating during our trips.
 You’ll discover the culture and art of a place too, and, if you’d like, you can see some of da Vinci’s magnificent works.